AdityaDayal79/kuiperlock/README.md

 ## 🔍 What It Might Eventually Do

-- Scan satellite codebases for security issues
+- Scan satellite and lunar infrastructure codebases for security issues
 - Fuzz communication protocols (like CCSDS)
 - Provide a checklist for securing telemetry and firmware
 - Explore vulnerabilities in open-source space systems